 France 2020 is effervescent with innovation and major events.
-However, because of the present situation many of these openings & major events are postponed or on hold
+However, because of the present situation many of these openings & major events have been schedule or are on hold.
+Here is a June update.

 The trendy and rejuvenated neighborhood of Bacalan welcomes the Bassin des Lumières, the world's largest digital art center which will be housed in the former WWII submarine base.
 It will also neighbor the Cité du Vin and the new Musée Mer Marine, all a 15mn tram ride from the city’s central Place de la Comédie.
 2 to 2 1/2 hours from Paris by TGV high speed train.